-The Illinois National Electronic Disease Surveillance System (INEDSS) will be the system used in Illinois for hospitals, doctors and other health care providers to electronically report infectious diseases to the state and local health departments.
-The system was initially launched in March 2004 so the state's 95 local health departments could be efficiently and securely linked through a Web-based computer connection to the IDPH.
-Future applications will allow laboratories and others to utilize I-NEDSS.
-I-NEDSS will provide reporting entities with uniform data collection standards and a secure data entry portal.
+The Illinois National Electronic Disease Surveillance System (I-NEDSS) will be used for hospitals, doctors and other health care providers to electronically report infectious diseases to the state and to local health departments.
+The system was initially launched in March 2004 so the state's 96 local health departments could be efficiently and securely linked through a Web-based computer connection to IDPH.
+I-NEDSS provides reporting entities with uniform data collection standards and a secure data entry portal.
+Through browser-based data entry, the majority of Illinois hospitals utilize I-NEDSS to report confirmed and suspect cases to their local health department (state health department staff members also are able to view these reports).
+Electronic laboratory reporting is currently in place with 31 hospital labs and eight reference labs along with the IDPH state laboratory.
+Imports into I-NEDSS are received from the state's vital records system when an infectious disease is indicated as a cause of death.

-I-NEDSS is part of a national electronic disease reporting system that not only links health providers and state and local public health agencies within Illinois, but also provides data to the U.S. Centers for Disease Control and Prevention.
-Reporting of data relevant to monitoring influenza and its complications will be developed by IDPH and modified as necessary according to guidance from the CDC.
+I-NEDSS is part of a national electronic disease reporting system that links health providers and state and local public health agencies within Illinois, as well as providing data to CDC.
+Reporting of data relevant to monitoring influenza and its complications is developed by IDPH and will be modified as necessary according to guidance from the CDC.
 Surveillance data shall be summarized and that information shall be disseminated to stakeholders in the surveillance system.